dwmcnelis/formatlibrary-backup/README.md

 ![Card-Database-Search](/public/screenshots/Card-Database-Search.jpg)

 Results can be displayed as either:<br/>
-(1) an easy-to-read table ("spoilers"), highlighting important facts about cards, icons, and thumbnail-sized card images
+(1) An easy-to-read Table ("Spoilers") with important facts, icons, and small card images.

 ![Card-Database-Results-Table](/public/screenshots/Card-Database-Results-Table.jpg)

-Or (2) a gallery of full-size card images:<br/>
+(2) A Gallery of full-size card images.
-• Results can be sorted by a variety of criteria (Alphabetical / Release Date / ATK / DEF / Level).<br/>
-• Results are paginated and the number of results can vary (10 / 25 / 50 / 100).

 ![Card-Database-Results-Gallery](/public/screenshots/Card-Database-Results-Gallery.jpg)

+• Results can be sorted by various criteria (Alphabetical / Date / ATK / DEF / Level).<br/>
+• Results are paginated and the quantity displayed can be changed (10 / 25 / 50 / 100).

 # Single Card Details